 Yalova University Faculty of Theology defines the student group receiving services from the institution and the academic and administrative staff providing services within the institution as strategic internal stakeholders and prioritizes the opinions and expectations of these stakeholders.
-External actors outside these groups are considered as external stakeholders and are included in the process to contribute to the quality assurance system.
+External actors outside of these groups are considered as external stakeholders and are included in the process to contribute to the quality assurance system.

-The faculty offers all stakeholder groups the opportunity to take an active role in decisionmaking and process design stages; this participation is institutionalized through various tools and mechanisms.
+The faculty offers all stakeholder groups the opportunity to take an active role in decision-making and process design stages; this participation is institutionalized through various tools and mechanisms.
 Stakeholder opinions are systematically collected and integrated into quality management processes through surveys, advisory boards, face-to-face meetings, electronic feedback systems and official correspondence.

-INTERNAL STAKEHOLDERS Stakeholder Group Reason for Contribution Business Association Area Academic Staff The main actor assuming primary Informing about student procedures responsibility for public service and education and training production processes, developing solutions to problems Administrative Staff The main actor assuming primary Informing about student procedures responsibility for public service and education and training production processes, developing solutions to problems Students / The main stakeholder that Providing regular information on Representatives constitutes the focal point of issues related to learning processes, education and training activities identifying problems and developing solutions Department Heads Internal management unit Implementing the decisions taken responsible for the planning, regarding students and ensuring execution and coordination of coordination between academic academic functioning units academic functioning dilits EXTERNAL STAKEHO e
+INTERNAL STAKEHOLDERS Stakeholder Group Reason for Contribution Business Association Area Academic Staff The main actor assuming primary Informing about student procedures responsibility for public service and education and training production processes, developing solutions to problems Administrative Staff The main actor assuming primary Informing about student procedures responsibility for public service and education and training production processes, developing solutions to problems Students / The main stakeholder that Providing regular information on Representatives constitutes the focal point of issues related to learning processes, education and training activities identifying problems and developing solutions Department Heads Internal management unit Implementing the decisions taken responsible for the planning, regarding students and ensuring execution and coordination of coordination between academic academic functioning units

-Rectorate and Affiliated Units Senior management units and Maintaining the functioning of structural stakeholders to which the faculty in line with the the faculty is affiliated general decisions and the faculty is affiliated instructions of the university Institute of Postgraduate Administration and academic Conducting master's and Education coordination of graduate doctorate processes and U planning student mobility Municipalities programs Planning and execution of Withherpanties Institutional cooperation with local public administration activities carried out in the within the scope of social contribution public interest Covernorshin Discrimentary of Governorship Institutional cooperation with Planning and execution of local public administration activities carried out in the within the scope of social public interest M-R'le Office contribution Mufti's Office Sector cooperation in terms of Providing professional employment and vocational contribution through joint practice activities and field practices Directorate of National Partnership in education Joint studies on teaching and Education services and employment formation processes and the labor market Civil Society Organizations Organizations cooperating Social responsibility projects, within the scope of social • responsibility organizations Alumni Key indicators that have a direct Evaluating alumni demands, impact on the outputs of faculty maintaining alumni relations at processes the institutional level Advisory Board Consultation mechanism Proposal development and representing external evaluation processes to provide stakeholders strategic direction to faculty activities Police Headquarters Cooperation for community Security seminars for students, safety and raising awareness of fight against addiction, social young people in the areas of awareness activities social responsibility Special Provincial Supporting public services with Resource sharing in local Administration local government units projects, providing financial and moral support to education and culture programs Provincial Directorate of Youth Common goals in the areas of Youth camps, social and Sports youth development, sports responsibility projects, values activities and values education education, sports supported cultural activities
+EXTERNAL STAKEHOLDERS Stakeholder Group Reason for Contribution Cooperation Area Rectorate and Affiliated Units Senior management units and Maintaining the functioning of structural stakeholders to which the faculty in line with the the faculty is affiliated general decisions and instructions of the university Institute of Postgraduate Administration and academic Conducting master's and Education coordination of graduate doctorate processes and programs planning student mobility Municipalities Institutional cooperation with Planning and execution of local public administration activities carried out in the within the scope of social public interest contribution

+Governorship Institutional cooperation with local public administration within the scope of social Planning and execution of activities carried out in the public interest Mufti's Office contribution Description of Control Mutti's Office Sector cooperation in terms of employment and vocational practice Providing professional contribution through joint activities and field practices Directorate of National Education Partnership in education services and employment Joint studies on teaching and formation processes and labor market Civil Society Organizations Organizations cooperating within the scope of social responsibility Social responsibility projects, joint seminars and event organizations Alumni Key indicators that have a direct impact on the outputs of faculty processes Evaluating alumni demands, maintaining alumni relations at the institutional level Advisory Board Consultation mechanism representing external stakeholders Proposal development and evaluation processes to provide strategic direction to faculty activities Police Headquarters Cooperation for community safety and raising awareness of young people in the areas of social responsibility Security seminars for students, fight against addiction, social awareness activities Special Provincial Administration Supporting public services with local government units Resource sharing in local projects, providing financial and moral support to education and culture programs Provincial Directorate of Youth and Sports Common goals in the areas of youth development, sports activities and values education Youth camps, social responsibility projects, values education, sports supported cultural activities